jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 206A Leave required in certain cases to commence substantially similar proceedings
-(1) A proceeding (a new proceeding) may not be commenced under Part 2 without the leave of the court if that new proceeding— (a) is substantially similar to a proceeding previously filed in a Family Court by any person (a previous proceeding); and (b) is to be commenced less than 2 years after the final direction or order was given in the previous proceeding.
+(1) A proceeding (a new proceeding) may not be commenced under Part 2 without the leave of the court if that new proceeding— (a) is substantially similar to a proceeding previously filed in the Family Court by any person (a previous proceeding); and
+  (b) is to be commenced less than 2 years after the final direction or order was given in the previous proceeding.
 (2) The leave of the court may only be given under subsection (1) if, since the final direction or order was given in the previous proceeding, there has been a material change in the circumstances of—
   (a) any party to the previous proceeding: